sergueik/springboot_study/basic-go-mysql/README.md

 ```
 curl  http://localhost:9001/search?target=sample |jq '.'
 ```
-but it is not handling `GET` requests for `/search`.
+but it is not taking into account query string of the `GET` request for `/search`.
 When  Grafana interacts with SimpleJSON server it is sending `POST` requests.

 ### Config file
 The application supports `config.yaml` to have the following format:
 ```yaml